-An in vivo test in guinea pig skin examined the therapeutic effect of D-Panthenol (5%) in a hydrogel formulation applied 1 hour after 20 minutes of UV exposure to shaved skin (2 cm2).
-The D-Panthenol hydrogel formulation was reapplied at various time points up to 48 hours; inflammation was evaluated at those time points.
+The therapeutic effect of D-Panthenol (5%) in a hydrogel formulation was evaluated in guinea pig skin by applying the formulation for 1hour after 20 minutes of UV exposure to shaved skin (2 cm2).77 The D-Panthenol hydrogel formulation was reapplied at various time points up to 48 hours; inflammation was evaluated at those time points.
 Results showed that D-Panthenol had a statistically significant inhibitory effect on inflammation compared to controls.